bunsanweb/anatta-engine/examples/readme.md

 The mapping data of the "fusion" is just "metadata" based objects (`Entity`/`Link`) in the `Engine`.

-- How to apply inner objects and DOM tree simply
+- How to apply inner objects to a DOM tree